Death in Love

 Deep, dark and psychologically fascinating - a realistic portrayal of how "anything repressed comes out in toxic form."

-Author: venusianmovielover from United States14 July 2011
+Author: venusianmovielover from United States

 Although at times I found this movie hard to watch, I think it is an excellent film about the things that human beings don't want to talk openly about,the underbelly of human life that we all experience and identify with in one way or another.
 This movie portrays these types of things with a good story, a good script and fine acting.